wheelercj/chriswheeler.dev/content/posts/copy-repos-between-devices-using-bash.md

     "$SRC/" "$DEST"
 ```

-I learned most of how to write this by combining a few answers in [this StackOverflow discussion](https://stackoverflow.com/questions/13713101/rsync-exclude-according-to-gitignore-hgignore-svnignore-like-filter-c).
+I learned a lot of how to write this by combining a few answers in [this StackOverflow discussion](https://stackoverflow.com/questions/13713101/rsync-exclude-according-to-gitignore-hgignore-svnignore-like-filter-c).

 - `--recursive` recursively copies all directories
 - `--compress` compresses the data before sending, making the transfer significantly faster